bkuhn/talks/SCALE-2014/npo-acct.markdown

 + I'm documenting our system of tagging transactions to link up to reporting:
        + <a href="https://gitorious.org/ledger/npo-ledger-cli">https://gitorious.org/ledger/npo-ledger-cli</a>

+# Reusing Ledger-CLI

++ Ledger-CLI ultimately *is* a double entry accounting math library.

++ but it has no real API.

++ Our first job: make an API.

 # More Info / Talk License

 + URLs / Social Networking / Email: